zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 _On the left, the original version.<br>
 On the right, the edited version, lacking the save slot number 2️⃣ on top._

 Now why did that happen?
-Turns out a combination of different issues.
+Turns out it was a combination of different issues.

 ### Investigating a weird bug